7oukiW7rairi/data-grid/README.md

 # Data Grid plugin
 VanillaJS data table plugin

-`DataGrid` is dynamic table for presenting large and complex data.
-It has all the features you would expect from any other table but in a light package with _no external dependencies_.
-The table was designed to be extremely flexible and light.
+`DataGrid` is dynamic table for presenting large data.
+It has all the features you would expect from a table but in a light package with _no external dependencies_.
+The table was designed to be flexible and light.

 It was built for modern browsers and internet explorer 10+ using Javascript, CSS3 and HTML5.